amesar/mlflow/mlflow-java/README.md

 ### Build with tests and Docker

 MLflow [tests](src/test/java/com/databricks/mlflow/client) expect a MLflow tracking server to be running on port 5001.
+You can override this by setting the MLFLOW_TRACKING_URI environment variable to a value such as ``http://localhost:5002``.

 First build and launch the Docker container.
 ```